Tōshō Daimos: Baam Empire

 A Baam physician, he is Erika's mentor.
 He saved Erika from Richter's execution and escaped from the Baam Underwater Base, but he was wounded during the escape with Erika and then rescued by General Miwa.
 In episode 18, he died when Erika failed to heal his wounds when General Miwa took her as prisoner.
-He is known as "Doctor Bowens" in the Philippines.

 Development

 Daimos was produced by Toei Animation with animation from Sunrise and sponsorship from Popy for the toys.
 The main mecha's name is derived from Deimos, one of the two moons of Mars.
 While producing the series, Nagahama based the series's theme around William Shakespeare's novel Romeo and Juliet, linking to its theme of Star-Crossed lovers revolving around the main characters.
 The concept itself was added during production, as he believes it can emphasize its dramatic nature such as humiliation, forbidden love and war for national interests.

 The series's use of martial arts as the mech's main fighting style came from series producer Takeyuki Suzuki, with martial artist Kazutoshi Takahashi hired to do some of the needed poses and fighting styles to be used for the series.

 Originally meant to have 50 episodes, the series was cut short to 44 due to low ratings in Japan alone.
 According to Nagahama, the series would have continued after episode 44, in which future unproduced episodes would revolve around both the Daimobic Base crew help the Baam Empire settle on Mars through terraformation.